 It’s can be hard for any parent to distinguish between enabling behavior and support that can help their children to lead a healthier lifestyle.
 Before providing any assistance to a child with an addiction, parents should ask themselves, “Will this make it easier for him or her to continue using?”
 If the answer is yes, then the activity is likely enabling.
 The following examples illustrate two of the most common traps that parents find themselves falling into as they try to assist a child with a substance abuse problem.

-One of the golden rules of dealing with substance abuse in the family is to never buy the addicted person drugs or alcohol.
+One of the golden rules of dealing with substance abuse in the family is this: never buy the addicted person drugs or alcohol.
 Furthermore, parents should only assist with financial problems if they can do so via direct payments.

 Addiction naturally begins to turn its victims into master manipulators who will do anything to achieve their desired high.
 Because they are willing to mislead their family members for cash, it is important for parents to not let their love for their children blind them to the truth.